10 Facts About Student Loans That Will Save You MoneyAugust 23, 2018

 - There are options if you can’t pay.
 Don’t try to hide.

-- Some borrowers save tons of money with refinancing.
+- Some borrowers save tons of money through student loan refinancing.

 Some people think that getting a student loan from any company or bank is roughly equal.
 Maybe the interest rate will be a little different, but they all offer mostly the same thing.
 Sadly, too many millennials have found out the hard way that some student loan companies are not as reputable as others.
 Whether it’s a lack of payment options, little to no deferment even, or just plain difficult customer service, there are a lot of reasons why shopping around for the best service and best options can save you time and money in the end.